- Fibrosis and simple cysts

 Granular cell tumors

-Granular cell tumors are tumors that start in primitive (early) nerve cells.
+Granular cell tumors start in primitive (early) nerve cells.
 They are rarely found in the breast.
 Most are found in the skin or the mouth, but they are uncommon even in those places.
-They are almost always benign.
+They are almost never cancer.